robinschuere/archive/Architecture/branching/environments.md

 `We always deploy a snapshot of the main branch which becomes obsolete as soon as a new piece of content is added to the main branch.`

 In most teams, this setup presents us with a very volatile environment.
 Cherry picking strategies have to be added to fix certain environments while other pieces of code are not supposed to be pushed to said environment.
+We also have to take into account that features, bugfixes, deprecating code and hotfixes will be done on one branch which will present us directly with all other

 ## Splitting main up in designated branches